 Good news: vinegar is pretty much all you need in a counter cleaner (unless you’ve been cutting raw chicken).
 The natural acid is tough on bacteria and viruses on counters, floors, sinks and toilets.
 Bad news: vinegar totally stinks.
-That’s where infusing and essential oils are extremely helpful.
+That’s where infusing (like lavender and sage here) and essential oils are extremely helpful.
 Vinegar soaking citrus peels in vinegar helps to extract a natural, powerful solvent found in citrus peels called limonene.

 This homemade counter cleaner is gentle enough for surfaces like granite and marble.
 Vinegar-based cleaners are a no-no for natural stone counters because the vinegar can etch the surfaces.
 Instead, this spray uses safe, non-toxic ingredients like Castile soap and rubbing alcohol to clean and disinfect your countertops.

 Don’t be intimidated – making your own cleaning wipes is easier than you think!
 This recipe makes a whole roll of paper towels to use for spring cleaning around the kitchen.
 Plus you don’t have to worry about what’s in the mystery solution of store bought wipes.